 I went there every single day after school It was my babysitter, it was the hub of my social life.

-I had my first kiss and stone wall outside library.
+I had my first kiss on the stone wall outside library.

 I learned to read in that library.
 The first word ever read was the word "red" (r-e-d), and it was in a book of Swedish fairy tales that my mom had gotten at the library and she was reading it to me I remember sitting on her lap and all of the sudden that word just grew out of the page at me and I... it just looked familiar, and I said, "Does that say red?" and I remember her being very excited and she said, "Yes, you just read a word," and that was a big breakthrough, like the Rosetta Stone for me in my life.